 ![]() View Image | Light chain–associated renal disorders.
 Immunoelectron microscopy (immunogold at 29,000X power) showing kappa light-chain deposition.
 Courtesy of Made.... |

-Because many patients with LCDD do not have overt myeloma or any other evidence of monoclonal plasma cell proliferation, they may present with renal disease manifesting with proteinuria, renal insufficiency, or renal failure.
-Therefore, the renal biopsy findings may provide the first clues to the diagnosis of a monoclonal gammopathy.
+Because many patients with LCDD do not have overt myeloma or any other evidence of monoclonal plasma cell proliferation, they may present with kidney disease manifesting with proteinuria, kidney insufficiency, or kidney failure.
+Therefore, the kidney biopsy findings may provide the first clues to the diagnosis of a monoclonal gammopathy.

 Kappa light-chains are more likely to produce tubular dysfunction (Fanconi syndrome) and nodular nonamyloidotic glomerulosclerosis, while lambda light chains are more likely to be involved in the development of AL amyloidosis.